Nidhi Razdan: Career

 In June 2020, she quit NDTV saying she had a job offer of an associate professor in journalism at Harvard University.
 On 15 January 2021, she announced on Twitter that she had been the victim of a "sophisticated phishing attack", which was exposed when she contacted Harvard.
 She also announced that she will be pursuing legal action against the perpetrators.
-She returned back to NDTV in February 2022 to anchor the primetime show ‘No Spin’.
-On Tuesday, Jan 31 2023 she announced on twitter that she has resigned from NDTV.
+She returned to NDTV in February 2022 to anchor the primetime show ‘No Spin’.
+On Tuesday, 31 January 2023 she announced on Twitter that she has resigned from NDTV.
 As of May 2021, Razdan was a director of strategic programs at Gandhi Institute of Technology and Management and was also a visiting member of the faculty at Kautilya School of Public Policy.